PiotrJustyna/drakon-renderer/README.md

 ## output

-As this is work in progress, at the time being the oputput is not svg but instead, it is a pretty printed directed graph resulting from deserializing input icons.
+As this is work in progress, the oputput is not svg yet but instead:

+* a pretty printed directed graph resulting from deserializing input icons directed to stdout:

 ```
 Vertices: